 ARI-AHEC is a NEW center, established in 2010, though the federally-funded AHEC program.
 ARI-AHEC has a strong focus on facilitating and supporting interprofessional education and practical experiences, which aligns well with the new College of Health Professions, which will be operational in July 2012.

 We celebrated our first year as a center in September of 2011.
-Thanks to strong support from the UA college of Nursing, Nutrition and Dietetics, the Nursing Center for Community Health, the health care community and the regional AHEC office at the Northeast Ohio Medical University, the center has been able to achieve these goals:
+Thanks to strong support from the UA School of Nursing, Nutrition and Dietetics, the Nursing Center for Community Health, the health care community and the regional AHEC office at the Northeast Ohio Medical University, the center has been able to achieve these goals:

 - establishing center operations and recruiting a strong, broadly representative advisory board.